vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 NewSessionTicket message before the control stream SETTINGS frame, it SHOULD NOT wait for the SETTINGS frame before processing the NewSessionTicket.

-A server MAY accept 0-RTT independently of the settings values of the previous connection.
+A server MAY accept 0-RTT independently of the setting values of the previous connection.
 Instead, the mechanism described in Section 4.2 of {{ALPS}} ensures compatibility with the client state.
 This removes the need for HTTP/3 to be directed integrated with 0-RTT acceptance.